opentmf/opentmf-db-lock-service/README.md

   - If one of the following conditions are met:
     - no previous lock of that lockType exists,
     - previous lock version is lower than the requested
-    - previous lock version is equal to the requested and `executeOnUnchangedVersion` flag is set to true
+    - previous lock version is equal to the requested and `executeOnSameVersion` flag is set to true
     - previous lock version is greater than the requested and the `downgradeAllowedMillis` duration is met (i.e. rollback is applicable)
   - Then the service method will be executed.
   - Otherwise, the service method will NOT be executed.